msgoat/cxp-dox-home/docs/serverless/index.md

 ### Performance issues through cold starts

-Because it's not constantly running, serverless code may need to 'boot up' when it is used.
-This startup time may degrade performance.
-However, if a piece of code is used regularly, the serverless provider will keep it ready to be activated – a request for this ready-to-go code is called a 'warm start.'
-A request for code that hasn't been used in a while is called a 'cold start.'
+Because it's not constantly running, serverless code may need to 'boot up' when it is invoked for the first time.
+This `cold start` startup time may degrade performance.
+However, if a piece of code is used regularly, the serverless provider will keep it ready to be activated – a request for this ready-to-go code is called a `warm start`.

-Cloudflare Workers largely avoids the cold-starting issue by using the Chrome V8 engine, which in most cases is able to start up and run JavaScript code in under 5 milliseconds.
-If the code is already running, the response time is under a millisecond.
-Learn more about the performance of different serverless platforms.

 ### Inevitable vendor lock-in

-Allowing a vendor to provide all backend services for an application inevitably increases reliance on that vendor.
-Setting up a serverless architecture with one vendor can make it difficult to switch vendors if necessary, especially since each vendor offers slightly different features and workflows.
-(Cloudflare Workers are easier to migrate because they are written in JavaScript and written against the widely used service workers API.)
+Currently, all serverless platforms provided by the usual cloud service providers are proprietary.
+Relying on a particular serverless offering automatically introduces a strong dependency on its vendor.
+Moving a serverless application from one vendor to another implies a complete rewrite of the application code in most cases.

 ## When to use serverless computing

 ### tl;dr Most of the time!

-TODO continue...
+If you are willing to accept the inevitable vendor lock-in implied with serverless, serverless is an excellent choice for most contemporary applications, systems and products since they

+* tend to change fast
+* become obsolete quicker than expected
+* need to adapt fast to constantly moving expectations of customers and stakeholders

+> Time-to-market rules these days!

 ### Mobile first products